-The seed which was planted in Manila, quickly gained acceptance, not only among the women of Asia to whom it was first presented but also among women of all the continents in the world.
-In 1966, when the Fellowship of the Least Coin celebrated its tenth anniversary, women from 24 countries participated in the movement.
+The seed which was planted in Manila, quickly gained acceptance, not only among the women of Asia, to whom it was first presented, but also among women of all the world continents.
+In 1966, when the Fellowship of the Least Coin celebrated its tenth anniversary, women from 24 countries participated in the celebrations.
 By 1980, at the time of its Silver Jubilee, women from 75 countries had already joined the Fellowship of the Least Coin.
-In 1996, women from more than 80 countries around the world celebrated the fortieth anniversary of the Fellowship of the Least Coin.
+In 1996, women from more than 80 countries celebrated the fortieth anniversary of the Fellowship of the Least Coin.

 THE INTERNATIONAL COMMITTEE FOR THE FELLOWSHIP OF THE LEAST COIN